-While you have read about differences between penetration testing and vulnerability scanning, both forms of assessments are essential to cyber security strategy.
+While you have read about the differences between pen testing and vulnerability scanning, both forms of assessments are essential to improve an organisation’s security posture.
 Vulnerability assessments and penetration testing are used within the same environment in different formats and scopes to add value to the vulnerability management program.
 For instance, vulnerability assessments may be a better choice while scanning the mass networks and applications to identify common vulnerabilities at scale.
 It saves cost and time by not utilising penetration testing that is costly and time-intensive.
-Third party penetration testing is the best approach while considering internal environments such as corporate networks, active directory environments to be aware of the unknown risks and plan a security roadmap for internal hygiene.
-It helps to know the severity of risks affecting your environment from inside as well as outside (internet facing).
+Third-party penetration testing is the best approach while considering internal environments such as corporate networks, active directory environments to be aware of the unknown risks and plan a security roadmap for internal hygiene.
+It helps to know the severity of risks affecting your environment from inside and outside (internet facing).

 Get in touch to discuss your primary security concerns or third-party security validation requirements.
 We offer a free consultation to help you make informed choices about your environment while providing flexibility and transparency around deliverables, costs and time frames.Fscan

 Harman Singh is a security professional with over 15 years of consulting experience in both public and private sectors.